Samuel Turyagyenda: Military career

 Samuel Turyagyenda worked as a policeman, in the Uganda Police Force, from 1973 until 1985.
-In 1986, he transitioned into the National Resistance Army (NRA), without incident.
-In the Uganda military, he has served as the Squadron Commander of the MI-17 Helicopters, in the Uganda People's Defence Forces.
+In 1986, he transitioned into the National Resistance Army.
+He has served as the Squadron Commander of the MI-17 Helicopters, in the Uganda People's Defence Forces.
 He then became Acting Director of the Uganda Air Force.
 He was the Deputy Commander of Air Force at the rank of brigadier, immediately prior to his promotion to major general and appointment to his current position as Commander of the UPDF Air Force and Chief Pilot of the Presidential Helicopter.

 Personal life

 He is married with six children.
 He is of the Christian faith.